Swaziland Building Volunteers

 As a volunteer on this life-changing programme, you'll be helping local communities by building classrooms and structures for orphaned and vulnerable children, with the aim of providing shelter and a safe and suitable school environment.
 You'll also have the opportunity to assist with the development and maintenance of gardens that provide a source of nutritious food to the children and community.

 You'll learn and use local techniques of making mud bricks, laying foundations, plastering, flooring, fitting windows, doors and roofing, and decorating under the supervision of a local builder.
-You'll also have the opportunity to meet local community members, work directly with the children, and provide support to families in desperate need of help while working on each project.
+You'll also have the opportunity to meet local community members and provide support to families and children in desperate need of help while working on each project.

 In your downtime, you'll get to chill out in your award-winning accommodation with your fellow volunteers, spend time in your pool, or go out and discover your beautiful surroundings.

 As well as a number of short day trips and activities there are also amazing two optional excursions available as well.
 You can choose to go on a zip lining adventure weekend through the mountains, waterfalls, and gorges of Malolotja Nature Reserve, or take a 3-5 night camping safari to Kruger National Park - magic!
 Please note excursions and day trips aren't included in your trip, so will be at an additional cost to be paid in-country.

 A typical day in the life of a volunteer on this project will start at 7:30am, where you'll catch the bus to your project location from your accommodation.
 Arriving on site at around 8am, you'll report to your project coordinator who will brief you on your duties for the day.